LukeCarrier/moodle-ubiquitous/_docs/getting-started/development/moodle.md

-# Using Ubiquitous in development
+# Using Ubiquitous for Moodle development

 In development environments, Ubiquitous servers are created and managed in VirtualBox by Vagrant based on definitions in the `Vagrantfile`.
 Once created, Vagrant's shell provisioner runs a script which installs the Salt master and minion daemons, seeds configuration and keys.
 Server configuration is managed by Salt.